digiapulssi/zabbix-proxy-setup/README.md

 NOTE: Running install multiple times for same driver will generate duplicate sections in odbcinst.ini.
 DON'T run setup multiple times for same driver.

+NOTE: The driver has dependencies to gcc and will not work on alpine based image.
+To fix this setup script sets the container default version to ubuntu-latest.

 #### DB2 ODBC Configuration Example